The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Regardless of the causes of local inflammation and swelling of the cheek, the symptoms are almost the same.
 The principle of treatment is the same - sanitation of the purulent focus, antibacterial and anti-inflammatory therapy.
 Therefore, it is better to consult a doctor.

-Thanks a lot for the article.
+Thank you very much for the article.
 But I'd rather go to the doctor.

 Consultation with a doctor is required.
 Self-medication is dangerous.

-What to do if cheeks are swollen
+What to do if your cheeks are swollen

 Other causes of cheek swelling

-• an allergic reaction can also be the reason why the cheek hurts and swells, it is in second place in popularity after the flux.
-This may be an allergic reaction to cosmetics applied to the body and face, medicines containing an allergen, dust, food and insect bites.
-AT summer time the cheek may swell as a result of a bee and wasp sting - you may not even see the bite, but swelling will occur.
-To diagnose an allergy, it is enough to pass an analysis in the clinic, and the treatment will also consist in taking special drugs that relieve swelling.
-In most cases, swelling as a result of an allergic reaction is accompanied by itching and a red rash;
+• an allergic reaction can also be the reason why the cheek hurts and swells; it is in second place after gumboil.
+This may be an allergic reaction to cosmetics applied to the body and face, medications containing an allergen, dust, food and insect bites.
+IN summer time The cheek can become swollen as a result of a bee or wasp sting - you may not even see the bite, but swelling will occur.
+To diagnose an allergy, it is enough to take a test at the clinic; treatment will also consist of taking special medications that relieve swelling.
+In most cases, swelling due to an allergic reaction is accompanied by itching and a red rash;

 After tooth extraction

-anxiety symptoms
+Alarming symptoms

 When is swelling safe?